oneapi-src/oneDNN/doc/primitives/rnn.md

 1. Refer to @ref dev_guide_data_types for limitations related to data types support.

+2. **CPU**
+    - Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation descriptor is initialized).

 2. **GPU**
     - No support for GRU
     - No support for Peephole LSTM and Projection LSTM
+    - Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation descriptor is initialized).

 ## Examples